 Explore the marshes

-Huelva is famous for its stunning national park, Doñana, a significant portion of which is covered with marshlands and salt flats.
+Huelva is famous for its stunning natural park, Doñana, a significant portion of which is covered with marshlands and salt flats.
 These come with their own remarkable ecosystem of wildlife, including eagles, flamingos, wild horses and even the elusive Iberian Lynx.

 If you’re looking for things to do in Huelva, exploring these marshlands provides an excellent day out.